European Council President-elect Herman Van Rompuy.

 "Our contribution is under a direct conditionality with the unfreezing of all EU funding [some EU funds for Bulgaria have been suspended due to poor management and suspicions of corruption], as well as the admission of Bulgaria to the euro zone.
 Only then we will indicate our contribution," Borissov said.

-Earlier, the European Commission called on the bloc to collectively earmark the yearly financial assistance for developing countries to cope with climate change, the Voice of America said
+Earlier, the European Commission called on the bloc to collectively earmark the yearly financial assistance for developing countries to cope with climate change, the Voice of America said on December 10.

 Jason Anderson, head of EU climate and energy policy at the environment group WWF, says it is important the pledges amount to new money - rather than simply reshuffling existing aid.